egonw/SARS-CoV-2-Queries/docs/literature.md

 The seven human coronaviruses have more than 6000 thousand articles about them in Wikidata.
 The following query therefore is a bit tuned for performance and more complex.
 Also, the list is quite long, and not given on this page.
-To see the output, click below in the name of the `` file:
+To see the output, click below in the name of the `litHumanCoronaviruses.rq` file:

 **SPARQL** [sparql/litHumanCoronaviruses.rq](sparql/litHumanCoronaviruses.code.html) ([run](https://query.wikidata.org/embed.html#SELECT%20%3Fdate%20%3Fwork%20%3FworkLabel%20%3Fvirus%20%3FvirusLabel%20%3Fdoi%20%3Fpubmed%20WITH%20%7B%0A%20%20SELECT%20%28MAX%28%3Fdates%29%20as%20%3Fdate%29%20%3Fwork%20%3Fdoi%20%3Fvirus%20WHERE%20%7B%0A%20%20%20%20VALUES%20%3Fvirus%20%7B%0A%20%20%20%20%20%20wd%3AQ82069695%20%23%20SARS-CoV-2%0A%20%20%20%20%20%20wd%3AQ16983360%20%23%20HKU1%0A%20%20%20%20%20%20wd%3AQ16991954%20%23%20OC43%0A%20%20%20%20%20%20wd%3AQ8351095%20%20%23%20NL63%20%0A%20%20%20%20%20%20wd%3AQ16983356%20%23%20229E%20%0A%20%20%20%20%20%20wd%3AQ4902157%20%20%23%20MERS-CoV%0A%20%20%20%20%20%20wd%3AQ278567%20%20%20%23%20SARS-CoV%0A%20%20%20%20%7D%0A%20%20%20%20%3Fwork%20wdt%3AP577%20%3Fdates%20%3B%0A%20%20%20%20%20%20%20%20%20%20wdt%3AP921%20%3Fvirus%20.%0A%20%20%7D%20GROUP%20BY%20%3Fwork%20%3Fdoi%20%3Fvirus%0A%7D%20AS%20%25ARTICLES%20WHERE%20%7B%0A%20%20INCLUDE%20%25ARTICLES%0A%20%20OPTIONAL%20%7B%20%3Fwork%20wdt%3AP356%20%3Fdoi%20.%20%7D%0A%20%20OPTIONAL%20%7B%20%3Fwork%20wdt%3AP698%20%3Fpubmed%20.%20%7D%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%2Cda%2Cde%2Ces%2Cfr%2Cjp%2Cnl%2Cno%2Cru%2Csv%2Czh%22.%20%7D%0A%7D%0AORDER%20BY%20DESC%28%3Fdate%29%20%3Fdoi%0A), [edit](https://query.wikidata.org/#SELECT%20%3Fdate%20%3Fwork%20%3FworkLabel%20%3Fvirus%20%3FvirusLabel%20%3Fdoi%20%3Fpubmed%20WITH%20%7B%0A%20%20SELECT%20%28MAX%28%3Fdates%29%20as%20%3Fdate%29%20%3Fwork%20%3Fdoi%20%3Fvirus%20WHERE%20%7B%0A%20%20%20%20VALUES%20%3Fvirus%20%7B%0A%20%20%20%20%20%20wd%3AQ82069695%20%23%20SARS-CoV-2%0A%20%20%20%20%20%20wd%3AQ16983360%20%23%20HKU1%0A%20%20%20%20%20%20wd%3AQ16991954%20%23%20OC43%0A%20%20%20%20%20%20wd%3AQ8351095%20%20%23%20NL63%20%0A%20%20%20%20%20%20wd%3AQ16983356%20%23%20229E%20%0A%20%20%20%20%20%20wd%3AQ4902157%20%20%23%20MERS-CoV%0A%20%20%20%20%20%20wd%3AQ278567%20%20%20%23%20SARS-CoV%0A%20%20%20%20%7D%0A%20%20%20%20%3Fwork%20wdt%3AP577%20%3Fdates%20%3B%0A%20%20%20%20%20%20%20%20%20%20wdt%3AP921%20%3Fvirus%20.%0A%20%20%7D%20GROUP%20BY%20%3Fwork%20%3Fdoi%20%3Fvirus%0A%7D%20AS%20%25ARTICLES%20WHERE%20%7B%0A%20%20INCLUDE%20%25ARTICLES%0A%20%20OPTIONAL%20%7B%20%3Fwork%20wdt%3AP356%20%3Fdoi%20.%20%7D%0A%20%20OPTIONAL%20%7B%20%3Fwork%20wdt%3AP698%20%3Fpubmed%20.%20%7D%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%2Cda%2Cde%2Ces%2Cfr%2Cjp%2Cnl%2Cno%2Cru%2Csv%2Czh%22.%20%7D%0A%7D%0AORDER%20BY%20DESC%28%3Fdate%29%20%3Fdoi%0A))